NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 Recommend:
-* You can also use Heatmap to plot the [**Correlation Matrix Correlation**](https://towardsdatascience.com/seaborn-heatmap-for-visualising-data-correlations-66cbef09c1fe).
+* You can also use Heatmap to plot the [**Correlation Matrix**](https://towardsdatascience.com/seaborn-heatmap-for-visualising-data-correlations-66cbef09c1fe).

 ### 5. Analyzing Results and Summary Writing.
+You must compose a summary describing your EDA and preprocessing procedures, along with your data comprehension.

-In addition: Please do not forget to comment your code.
+In addition: Please remember to comment on your code.